Need to talk? Call 1800 882 436.

 Where can I get emotional support after having a caesarean?

-Some tips for managing your emotions include:
+Here are some tips for managing your emotions:

-• talk to a midwife immediately after the birth about your experience
+• Talk to a midwife immediately after the birth about your experience.

-• ask for practical and emotional support from friends and family
+• Ask for practical and emotional support from friends and family.

 What follow up appointments should I have?